Peru-Riezu/The_Challenges_of_Theseus/README.md

 # The Challenges of Theseus

-A series of riddles that need be solved through terminal commands, to help people grok the command line interface of GNU/Linux.
+A series of riddles that need to be solved through terminal commands, designed to help people grok the command-line interface of GNU/Linux.

 ## Installation

-The Challenges of Theseus are made to be easily installable in any Debian-based GNU/Linux system (like Ubuntu for example).
-You only need to clone the repository and run `make set_up` and `make` (you will need to run these commands as root or as a sudoer, it may also prompt you for your password).
-After that, you will be ready to ssh into the first challenge.
+The Challenges of Theseus are designed to be easily installed on any Debian-based GNU/Linux system.
+The system requires **1GB of RAM** and **30GB of storage**, and it is optimized to run securely within the AWS Free Tier.
+To install, clone the repository and run `make set_up` followed by `make`.
+(You will need to run these commands as root or a sudoer, and you may be prompted for your password.)
+After installation, you can SSH into the first challenge.

 ```bash
 sudo apt install -y make git